top of page

 Track & Sign Image.png

-Wildlife Track & Sign for Natural Resource Professionals
+Wildlife Track & Sign Training

-Day-long professional development workshop
+Day-long professional development workshops

 Field sites will be selected to maximize the diversity of tracks and sign we encounter, based on weather conditions and wildlife activity.